Action Man (1993–2006 toyline): IDW series

 The Action Man character was again rebooted by IDW Publishing in 2016 for a four-issue limited comic book series.
 This rebooted version of the character was placed within the shared continuity of IDW's Hasbro Comic Book Universe, later appearing in the crossover storylines Revolution and First Strike alongside several other Hasbro characters.
 A one-shot issue titled Action Man: Revolution was released in conjunction with the former storyline in October the same year.
 IDW also released a trade paperback collecting all five Action Man issues in 2017.
 Unlike the previous Panini Comics series, this series did not tie-in with any toy lines.

 Potential film

 In 2012, film studio Emmett/Furla/Oasis Films signed a deal to work on a cinematic feature-length live-action film adaptation of Action Man with Hasbro Studios and its subsidiary company Allspark Pictures, along with other Hasbro properties such as the board games Monopoly (with Lionsgate) and Hungry Hungry Hippos.
 The expectation was that work on the first film, "Monopoly", would start in 2013.
 In 2018, Paramount Players said James Bobin will direct the film from Simon Farnaby's script.

+In 2026, a new script by Simon Hatt and Anthony Sellitti would be developed at Working Title Films.